TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 summary: That which we are brainstorming at the moment.
 ---

-- Wait with updating maps after changing stats, at least until we make a gameplay teaser

-- Buff bulldup: maybe higher rof?

 - Demos: optionally be able to add a synchronized audio track for scaling with the time
 	- If we recorded the voice separately for example
 	- It will synchronize with slow motion etc

-- Fix path problems with demos on Windows
 - Don't force spectated player switch upon match summary
 - We can make non-serialized snapshots easily

+- Demo replay issues
+	- Something screwed with global time?
 	- Fix haste blinking
 	- Fix too many chat messages
 	- Fix GUI subject for spectator demo replay
 	- Fix explosives hud invisible on demo

 - Fix spectator sizing after death

 - Show death summary in spectator